carpentries-incubator/fair-explainable-ml/episodes/5b-deep-dive-into-methods.md

 Gradient based saliency methods like GradCam are fast to compute, requiring only a handful of backpropagation steps on the model to generate the heatmap.
 The method is also model-agnostic, meaning it can be applied to any model that can be trained using gradient descent.
-Additionaly, the results obtained from these methods are intuitive and easy to understand, making them useful for explaining model predictions to non-experts.
+Additionally, the results obtained from these methods are intuitive and easy to understand, making them useful for explaining model predictions to non-experts.

 However, their use is limited to models that can be trained using gradient descent, and have white-box access.
 It is also difficult to apply these methods to tasks beyond classification, making their application limited with many recent